Joaquim-Keloglanian/II3502_Lab6/README.md

 - The application uses `coalesce(1)` to consolidate output into single files, avoiding empty partitions
 - For very large datasets, you may want to increase the coalesce number (e.g., `coalesce(4)`) for better performance
 - To read output: `cat output/summary/part-00000` or `cat output/*/part-*` to read all parts
+- **If you re-run the application, all output subfolders will be automatically deleted and replaced with new results.**

 ## Testing